 1 teaspoon salt

-1-2 cans light coconut milk, extra can if prefer a saucier curry
+1-2 cans coconut milk, slowly add extra can if a saucier curry is preferred

 ½ cup cashews, unsalted and coarsely chopped